This site uses affiliate links and I may earn a commission at no extra cost to you.

 Variations and Add-ons

-• To make it Paleo friendly, use coconut aminos instead of soy sauce.
+• Paleo: To make it Paleo friendly, use coconut aminos instead of soy sauce.
 Also, you can use lemon juice instead of balsamic vinegar.

-• Give your Air Fryer Brussels Sprouts a punch of heat by adding chili flakes or chili powder.
+• Spicy: Give your Air Fryer Brussels Sprouts a punch of heat by adding chili flakes or chili powder.

-• Instead of tossing in a soy-vinegar dressing, you can also just sprinkle some vegan parmesan or nutritional yeast before serving it.
+• Cheesy: Instead of tossing in a soy-vinegar dressing, you can also just sprinkle some vegan parmesan or nutritional yeast before serving it.

-• Choose uniformly-sized Brussels sprouts as much as possible so they cook evenly.
+• Cut evenly: Choose uniformly-sized Brussels sprouts as much as possible so they cook evenly.
 If you have pieces that are smaller than the others, keep them intact.
 If some are bigger than the rest, cut them in quarters.

 finished Crispy Air Fryer Brussels Sprouts plated on a white dish against a white background

-• Make sure to let them cool completely before transferring them to a lidded container.
-They should stay good in the fridge for up to 3 days.
-Reheat them in the microwave at 30-second intervals or in your air fryer for 1-3 minutes at 350 degrees F. They might not be as crunchy as they were when freshly cooked, but they will still be delicious!
+Reheat: Reheat them in the microwave at 30-second intervals or in your air fryer for 1-3 minutes at 350 degrees F. They might not be as crunchy as they were when freshly cooked, but they will still be delicious!

 finished Crispy Air Fryer Brussels Sprouts plated on a white dish against a white background

-Crispy Air Fryer Brussels Sprouts
+Air Fryer Brussels Sprouts Recipe

-5 from 25 votes
+5 from 26 votes

 Prep: 10 minutes